 Who should get the Google Nest Audio?

-- Anyone can enjoy the Google Nest Audio; that’s the point: this little smart speaker takes minimal technical know-how to get up and running.
+- Anyone can enjoy the Google Nest Audio; that’s the point.
+This little smart speaker takes minimal technical know-how to get it up and running.

-- Google Assistant users already familiar with Google hardware and software will feel right at home with this speaker.
+- Google Assistant users already familiar with Google hardware and software will feel right at home.

 - Music and podcast fanatics will appreciate how easy it is to stream media to the Nest Audio.